platformatic/platformatic/docs/reference/db/schema-support.md

 );
 ```

-Schemas must be specified in configuration.
-These are then automatically set in the postgres `search path` for the connection (see [here](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATH) for more info).
+The schemas must be specified in configuration in the `schema` section.
-Note that if we use schemas and migrations, we must specify the schema in the migrations table as well.
+Note that if we use schemas and migrations, we must specify the schema in the migrations table as well
+(with postgresql, we assume we use the default `public` schema).

 ```json
   ...